max-berman/quiz-booth/README.md

 ### Adding New Features

 1. Update shared types in `shared/firebase-types.ts`
-2. Modify data access methods in `server/storage.ts`
-3. Add API routes in `server/routes.ts`
+2. Add new Firebase Functions in `firebase-functions/src/`
-4. Create frontend components in `client/src/`
+3. Create frontend components in `client/src/`

 ### Code Style